-- 1. What concepts have changed after you underwent lessons on impromptu and extemporaneous speeches? - 2.
+- Process Questions to Answer: - 1.
+What concepts have changed after you underwent lessons on impromptu and extemporaneous speeches? - 2.
 Were there misconceptions that you gradually corrected yourself?
 Give examples based from your experiences. - 3.
 How does an impromptu speech differ from an extemporaneous speech? - 4.
 If you were to choose, which between them is the best vehicle in resolving interpersonal conflicts?
 Support your answer.

-ACTIVITY 20.
-CHECKLIST OF COMPETENCIES
+ACTIVITY NO. 20: CHECKLIST OF COMPETENCIES